6 April 2018

 Collaboration has increasingly become the watchword to guide research and health improvement.

-Collaboration is at the heart of what we do in the CLAHRC – the clue is in the first word of the acronym given to us by our funding body, the National Institute for Health Research.
+Collaboration is at the heart of what we do in the CLAHRC – the clue is in the first word of the acronym given to us by our funding body, the National Institute for Health and Care Research.
 We are the Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West).

 We are part of a complex landscape of research and healthcare organisations with an array of inscrutable acronyms: CRN, BHP, AHSN, CCG, PHWE, STP, BRC (definitions below), all of which are united in a commitment to improve the health of the population and the delivery of health and social care.

 CLAHRC West’s particular focus is on encouraging the use of research evidence.